A Scalable Algorithm For Sparse Portfolio Selection: Computational Experiments on Real-World Data

 \subsection{Summary of Findings From Numerical Experiments}

 We are now in a position to answer the four questions introduced at the start of this section.
-Our findings are as follows: \begin{enumerate} \item In the absence of complicating constraints, Algorithm \ref{alg:refinedCuttingPlaneMethod} is substantially more efficient than state-of-the-art MIQO solvers such as \verb|CPLEX|.
-This efficiency improvement can be explained by (a) our ability to generate stronger and more informative lower bounds via dual subproblems, and (b) our dual representation of the problems subgradients.
-Indeed, the method did not require more than one second to solve any of the constraint-free problems considered here, although this phenomenon can be partially attributed to the problem data used. \item Although imposing complicating constraints, such as minimum investment constraints, slows Algorithm \ref{alg:refinedCuttingPlaneMethod}, the method performs competitively in the presence of these constraints.
-Moreover, running the \verb|in-out| cutting-plane method at the root node substantially reduces the initial bound gap, and allows the method to supply a certifiably near-optimal (if not optimal) solution in seconds. \item Algorithm \ref{alg:refinedCuttingPlaneMethod} scales to solve real-world problem instances which comprise selecting assets from universes with $1,000$s of securities, such as the Russell $1000$ and the Wilshire $5000$, while existing state-of-the-art approaches such as \verb|CPLEX| either solve these problems much more slowly or do not successfully solve them, because they cannot attain sufficiently strong lower bounds quickly. \item Solutions to Problem \eqref{mainproblem} are stable with respect to the hyperparameters $\kappa$ and $\gamma$.
-Moreover, while for small values of $k$ optimal solutions are unstable to changes in the sparsity budget, for $k\geq20$ the optimal indices for a $(k+1)$-sparse portfolio typically correspond to those for a $k$-sparse portfolio, plus one additional security. \end{enumerate}
+Our findings are as follows: \begin{enumerate} \item In the absence of complicating constraints, Algorithm \ref{alg:refinedCuttingPlaneMethod} is substantially more efficient than {commercial} MIQO solvers such as \verb|CPLEX|.
+This efficiency improvement can be explained by (a) our ability to generate stronger and more informative lower bounds via dual subproblems, and (b) our dual representation of the problems' subgradients.
+Indeed, the method did not require more than one second to solve any of the constraint-free problems considered here, although this phenomenon can be partially attributed to the problem data used. {Moreover, the solve times are comparable to those reported by other recent methods such as \cite{zheng2014improving, frangioni2016approximated, frangioni2017improving}; note that this comparison is imperfect since the cited approaches were run on different machines and their source code is unavailable, which precludes a truly fair comparison.} \item Although imposing complicating constraints, such as minimum investment constraints, slows Algorithm \ref{alg:refinedCuttingPlaneMethod}, the method performs competitively in the presence of these constraints.
+Moreover, running the \verb|in-out| cutting-plane method at the root node substantially reduces the initial bound gap, and allows the method to supply a certifiably near-optimal (if not optimal) solution in seconds. { This suggests that running the \verb|in-out| method at the root node should be considered as a viable and more scalable alternative to existing root node techniques, particularly in the presence of complicating constraints such as minimum investment constraints, or if the cardinality budget is at least $10$ (although it can do more harm than good for easier problems).} \item Algorithm \ref{alg:refinedCuttingPlaneMethod} scales to solve real-world problem instances which comprise selecting assets from universes with thousands of securities, such as the Russell $1000$ and the Wilshire $5000$, while existing {commercial solvers} such as \verb|CPLEX| either solve these problems much more slowly or do not successfully solve them, because they cannot attain sufficiently strong lower bounds quickly. \item Solutions to Problem \eqref{mainproblem} are stable with respect to the hyperparameter $\gamma$. \end{enumerate}